 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
+Revisions to accounting estimates are recognised prospectively.

-In particular, information about estimation uncertainties and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements is included in Note 12 - estimation of grant income.
+Information about estimation uncertainties and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements is included in Note 12 - estimation of grant income.